hoang2306/output_predict_list/README.md

 ⚠️ Make sure to correctly configure the paths to the three .pt files in the script.

-I use kaggle to run all model in this repo (i have uploaded notebook for run all model in kaggle environment)
+I use kaggle to run all model in this repo (i have uploaded notebook run-all.ipynb for run all model in kaggle environment - just click run all and wait)